 Students will be working out solution for societal issues, present the seminar based on the societal project undertaken and submit report.
 Societal project may be hands-on practice, survey report, data collection and analysis, Coding, App development, Field visit, modeling of the System, Simulation, or Case study.
 CIE marks shall be awarded by a committee comprising of HoD as Chairman, Guide/co-guide, and a senior faculty from the department.
-Work can be carried out in a team of 4 - 5 students.
+Work can be carried out in a team.
+The CIE marks are awarded based on the evaluation of Project report and Presentation skills.
+There is no SEE for this course.